 - PPL pays the CSP to deliver the program.
 The CSP determines and pays incentives to participants.
 In accordance with the TRC Order, CSP payments to participants are treated as a program management expense, not an incentive. - 8.
 Includes the administrative CSP (rebate processing), tracking system, and general administration and clerical cost. - 9.
 Includes EDC program management, CSP program management, general management oversight, and major accounts. - 10.
 Includes the marketing CSP and marketing costs by program CSPs. - 11.
 Per the 2011 Total Resource Cost Test Order, the Total EDC Costs refer to EDC incurred expenses only. - 12.
 Per the 2011 Total Resource Cost Test Order, the net Participant Costs are the costs for the end-use customer. - 13.
 Total TRC Costs includes EDC Evaluation Costs, Total EDC Costs and Participant Costs. - 14.
 CPITD value is discounted to PY1. - 15.
 Total TRC Benefits equals the sum of Total Lifetime Energy Benefits and Total Lifetime Capacity Benefits.
 Based upon verified gross kWh and kW savings.
 Benefits include: avoided supply costs, including the reduction in costs of electric energy, generation, transmission, and distribution capacity, and natural gas valued at marginal cost for periods when there is a load reduction. - 16.
-TRC Ratio equals Total TRC Benefits divided by Total TRC Costs. - 17.
-Uses PPL's interpretation of the TRM to determine reported gross demand reduction.
-Refer to discussion in section 11.2.4 for more information.
+TRC Ratio equals Total TRC Benefits divided by Total TRC Costs. - Uses PPL's interpretation of the TRM to determine reported gross demand reduction.
+Refer to discussion in section 11.2.4 for more information. - 18.
+Total lifetime energy savings are 0 MWh.
+Total lifetime capacity savings are 118 MW.